 By extending the mantel across an opening, an accessory shelf tops the firewood niche.
 Notice the area is lined in the same material as the hearth, making it much easier to keep clean.

 An eclectic living room forgoes a shelf, filling in the area between the fireplace and wall.
 Looks like a place cats would love to nap.

 No shelves, no cubbies, no problem!
-Although walls might need repainting after the season.
+Here is a casual storage method although walls might need repainting after the season.

-This circular metal wall storage was custom design for the home.
-It’s grand scale is in proportion to the room, but could be made to any size.
+This circular metal wall storage unit was custom designed for the home.
+It’s grand scale is in proportion to the room but could be made to any size.
 With separate areas for newspaper and kindling, it’s by far my favorite.
 All that’s missing is the hot chocolate… with marshmallows, of course.